yc5518/fiscal_year_calendar/README.md

 # fiscal_year_calendar

-The initiative of creating this package is to provide a way to customize a calendar to fit requirements.
+The initiative of creating this package is to dynamically customize a fiscal year or financial year calendar based different date as the first day of a fiscal year.
+E.g: Some organisation would have the first Monday of October to be the start date of a financial year.

 The parameters it allows to customize are: